chris-dykes-j/chris-dykes-j/README.md

 - 🎮 Fighting Game enthusiast.
 - 🐧 I use arch btw.

 Experienced C# and ASP.NET Core Web Developer, building Web APIs and full-stack applications.
+I've also worked extensively on Java projects and with JavaScript, TypeScript.

 ---